 Cablevision believes that its post-termination benefits described below are integral to Cablevision's ability to attract and retain qualified executives.
 Following the Distribution, we expect to provide post-termination benefits for our NEOs.
-We will provide a description of any severance arrangements we agree to provide to our NEOs in an amendment to this Information Statement.
+See "- Employment Agreements" for a description of the severance arrangements we have agreed to provide to our NEOs.

 Under certain circumstances, payments or other benefits may be provided by Cablevision to employees upon the termination of their employment with Cablevision.
 The amount and type of any payment or benefit will depend upon the circumstances of the termination of employment.
 These may include termination by Cablevision without cause, termination by the employee for good reason, other voluntary termination by the employee, retirement, death, disability, or termination following a change in control of Cablevision or following a going-private transaction.
 The definitions of "cause" and "good reason" vary among the different Cablevision employment agreements with executive officers and the Cablevision award agreements.
+The Distribution is not a change in control under any of Cablevision's employment agreements or award agreements.